 Thus for example, for the result: time/cost to move goods across borders reduced, the options for measuring time range from minutes, to hours, to days or weeks.
 USAID’s list of standard indicators makes that choice for everyone – it picked days.
 Standardization of a limited set of indicator that are widely used across for a particular type of project allows for modest amount of data aggregation on a worldwide basis.
 For this reason, it is important to consult USAIDs standard indicator list at the start of an indicator selection process, and to adopt those that otherwise represent good indicators for various results on the Mission’s Results Framework.
-Many of USAID’s standard indicators are appropriate for measuring performance at the DO, IR or even sub-IR level.
+Many of USAID’s standard indicators are appropriate for measuring performance at the IR and sub-IR level.
 Some of them, however, are more appropriate at the project level, where activities involving individual participants and beneficiaries are tracked.

 For Missions with a trade focus in their CDCS Results Frameworks, USAID’s list of standard indicators includes a relatively small number of performance indicators that might find to be valid measures for the CDCS Results Framework, including at the Sub-IR level.
 These include: